 Once the final impressions have been sent, it takes approximately 7-10 days to get your Clin Check video and once this has been approved, another 7-15 days to receive the aligners.

-How often should the patient see the dentist?
+How often should you see the dentist?
+(Post Invisalign Treatment)

 Unlike conventional orthodontic treatment where you will need to see your orthodontist every 4-6 weeks for adjustments, your appointments will be fixed according to your treatment plan.
 You will need to see your dentist if any IPR (Interproximal reductions) need to be done or if any attachments need to be placed.

 This makes it super convenient for patients who travel around for work to get this treatment.
-We recommend our patients to come in every 6-8 weeks if possible to make sure everything is going according to our plan and also to make sure you are motivated to keep wearing your aligners.
+We recommend our patients come in every 6-8 weeks, if possible, to make sure everything is going according to our plan and also to make sure they are motivated to keep wearing your aligners.

 Teeth have memory and they tend to go back to their original position, hence it is important to retain them in place after any form of orthodontic treatment.